Species III: Development

 Executive producer Frank Mancuso Jr., who also worked on the previous Species films, wanted the sequel to be aimed more at young adults, so the characters were written to be younger than what was originally planned.
-They decided to cast Sunny Mabrey as the main blonde alien.
-Amelia Cooke was also taken for the role.
+They decided to cast Sunny Mabrey as the main alien Sara and Amelia Cooke cast as Amelia.
 Also, Mancuso wanted the creatures to look slightly different from H.R.
 Giger's original concept.
 The alien species was then redesigned by Rob Hinderstien.

 Reception

 Critical response

 Species III received mostly negative reviews, holding a 17% rating on Rotten Tomatoes based on six reviews.
 DVD Talk negatively reviewed the film saying "this film is underdeveloped with an absurd plot and bad special effects, this film just reuses old ideas and is not worth your time, it is a pointless sequel that lacks an effective story to make it a watchable film, it is just camouflaged by nudity".
-Den of Geek! said: "If you are going to start watching this franchise, you should give this one a miss and cut straight to the final film".
+Den of Geek said: "If you are going to start watching this franchise, you should give this one a miss and cut straight to the final film".